glitton/dive-with-sean/content/blog/cozumel-dec2021/index.md

 ![seahorse](./seahorse.jpg)

 I also did a night dive at the Scuba Club Cozumel house reef.
+It was a pretty shallow dive, 30 feet max so we spent over an hour underwater.

 I was so excited to see this squid in all its colorful glory.

 ![squid](./squid.jpg)

-And as we were ready to wrap our dive, this guy showed up!
+At the 50 minute mark, with more than 1000 psi of air still left, I started looking for the pulpo (octopus), after spending more than 20 minutes looking, we decided that we wouldn't see it.
+So we decided to wrap up our dive then this guy showed up!

 ![octopus](./octopus.jpg)